You can contact us as follows:

 - your feedback.

 Input fields on the website that are absolutely necessary for the provision of our services are marked accordingly during registration.
 The disclosure of personal data in non-marked input fields on the website is voluntary.
-You can inform us at any time that you no longer wish us to process the personal data you provided voluntarily (cf. section 12, Your Rights).
+You can inform us at any time that you no longer wish us to process your personal data you provided voluntarily (cf. section 12, Your Rights).

 We may collect personal data about your financial standing in order to protect ourselves against payment defaults.